 FedLoan Servicing (PHEAA)

-To guide and provide financing on higher education has been the goal of CornerStone Services.
+To guide and provide financing for higher education is the goal of CornerStone Services.

 They teach students how to save for education, pursue scholarships and grants and also provide personal services to borrowers in order to promote responsible repayment.

 CornerStone offers quite a number of services and benefits to federal student loan borrowers, such as privacy protection.
-CornerStone doesn’t sell data or indulge in the violation of your privacy and it protects your information, according to recent student borrowers.
+It doesn’t sell data or indulges in the violation of your privacy and it protects your information, according to recent student borrowers.

-Some claimed to have gotten an automatic reduction in payment up to 0.25% on their interest rate upon enrollment
+Some claimed to have gotten an automatic reduction in payment up to 0.25% on their interest rate upon enrollment.
+The contact details of CornerStone are given here -

 Phone - 1-800-663-1662